g-otn/GameServerEC2Discord/README.md

 1. Connect to your running server instance using SSH (See [SSH](#ssh))
 2. Attach your terminal to the Minecraft server terminal by running `docker attach minecraft-mc-1`
-3. Run `whitelist <player name>` to whitelist someone.
+3. Run `whitelist add <player name>` to whitelist someone.
 You could also give yourself admin using `op <your player name>` to run more commands from within your game chat.

 If you're running an offline server, you could also consider setup an auth plugin such as [AuthMeReloaded](https://www.spigotmc.org/resources/authmereloaded.6269/) (Spigot).